MoebiusSolutions/cac-agent/README.md

 > NOTE: If you are just looking for CAC integration for `git` on Windows, you might try `Github Desktop`.
 It integrates with the
 > Windows Certifcate Manager.
 Thus, if your CAC is already configured and working for IE/Edge, it should work with `Github Desktop`.
-> To prevent `Github Desktop` from chaning LF to CRLF on checkout you can configure git:
+> To prevent `Github Desktop` from changing LF to CRLF on checkout you can configure git:

      git config core.eol lf
      git config core.autocrlf input